Democratic Party (United States): Trade

 Like the Republican Party, the Democratic Party has taken widely varying views on international trade throughout its history.
 The Democratic Party has usually been more supportive of free trade than the Republican Party.

 The Democrats dominated the Second Party System and set low tariffs designed to pay for the government but not protect industry.
-Their opponents the Whigs wanted high protective tariffs but usually were outvoted in Congress.
-Tariffs soon became a major political issue as the Whigs (1832–1852) and (after 1854) the Republicans wanted to protect their mostly northern industries and constituents by voting for higher tariffs and the Southern Democrats, which had very little industry but imported many goods voted for lower tariffs.
-After the Second Party System ended in 1854 the Democrats lost control and the new Republican Party had its opportunity to raise rates.
+Their opponents, the Whigs, wanted high protective tariffs but usually were outvoted in Congress.
+Tariffs soon became a major political issue as the Whigs (1832–1852) and (after 1854) the Republicans wanted to protect their mostly Northern industries and constituents by voting for higher tariffs and the Southern Democrats, which had very little industry but imported many goods voted for lower tariffs.
+After the Second Party System ended in 1854, the Democrats lost control and the new Republican Party had its opportunity to raise rates.

 During the Third Party System, Democratic president Grover Cleveland made low tariffs the centerpiece of Democratic Party policies, arguing that high tariffs were an unnecessary and unfair tax on consumers.
-The South and West generally supported low tariffs, while the industrial North high tariffs.
+The South and West generally supported low tariffs, while the industrial North supported high tariffs.
 During the Fourth Party System, Democratic president Woodrow Wilson made a drastic lowering of tariff rates a major priority for his presidency.
 The 1913 Underwood Tariff cut rates, and the new revenues generated by the federal income tax made tariffs much less important in terms of economic impact and political rhetoric.

 During the Fifth Party System, the Reciprocal Tariff Act of 1934 was enacted during FDR's administration, marking a sharp departure from the era of protectionism in the United States.
 American duties on foreign products declined from an average of 46% in 1934 to 12% by 1962.
 After World War II, the U.S. promoted the General Agreement on Tariffs and Trade (GATT) established in 1947 during the Truman administration, to minimize tariffs liberalize trade among all capitalist countries.

-In the 1990s, the Clinton administration and a number of prominent Democrats pushed through a number of agreements such as the North American Free Trade Agreement (NAFTA).
+In the 1990s, the Clinton administration and several prominent Democrats pushed through several agreements such as the North American Free Trade Agreement (NAFTA).
 Barack Obama signed several free trade agreements during his presidency while Joe Biden did not sign any free trade agreements during his presidency and increased some tariffs on China.

 During Republican Donald Trump's two terms as president, the Democratic Party has been more in favor of free trade than the Republican Party.
 The Democratic Party remains supportive of the USMCA free trade agreement with Mexico and Canada.